The Boston Red Sox put up a Black Lives Matter billboard over the Massachusetts Turnpike

 (CNN)The Boston Red Sox are showing their support for the Black Lives Matter movement.

-The phrase "Black Lives Matter" -- written in the baseball team's font -- has been placed on the massive billboard that runs alongside the Massachusetts Turnpike by Fenway Park.
+The phrase "Black Lives Matter" -- written in the baseball team's font -- was on Wednesday placed on a massive, 254-foot billboard running alongside the Massachusetts Turnpike by Fenway Park.

-The billboard, operated by the Red Sox Foundation, is a recent installation, according to CNN affiliate WCVB.

-"Recognizing that we have work to do ourselves, we wanted to show that we stand with those who are working to achieve racial equity," Red Sox spokeswoman Zineb Curran said in a statement to the Boston Globe.
+"Recognizing that we have work to do ourselves, we wanted to show that we stand with those who are working to achieve racial equity," Red Sox spokeswoman Zineb Curran told CNN in a statement.
+"The billboard is operated by the Red Sox Foundation and one of the ways we plan to feature the Black Lives Matter movement throughout the baseball season as a way to amplify the voices of those who share our values, but may not share our platform."

-Curran and the Red Sox Foundation did not immediately respond to CNN's request for comment.

 Though the Red Sox have not spoken publicly about the billboard, manager Ron Roenicke said earlier this week that he supports any players who wish to take a knee, a gesture in support of the Black Lives Matter movement.